 His watercolours, etchings and books are now collected across North America and Europe.
 The National Library of Canada has maintained an archive on his work since 1986, and in 1992 purchased the original drawings and paintings for his children's book The Parade to Paradise.
 The book Wee Folk won Juror's Choice award at the 1994 Seattle Book Fair.

 In 1995, he was involved in a motorcar accident in Fiji.
 In the recovery ward of the Lautoka Hospital he had a wonderous dream about an island sanctuary populated by strange creatures.
 It was a very gentle and healing dream with a depth he had never before experienced.
 Immediately upon waking, he set to work sketching the visions while they were fresh in his mind's eye.
 This dream became Sketches from the Dream Island of Birds.

-Charles illustrated two books for the Folio Society in London, England: Andrew Lang's Blue Fairy Book in 2002 and Kenneth Grahame's Wind in the Willows in 2005 which was the winner of the Grand Prix in the Printing World Awards 2006 for the finest achievement in British Printing, and Alice in Wonderland 2015-2016.
+Charles illustrated three books for the Folio Society in London, England: Andrew Lang's Blue Fairy Book in 2002 and Kenneth Grahame's Wind in the Willows in 2005 which was the winner of the Grand Prix in the Printing World Awards 2006 for the finest achievement in British Printing, and Alice in Wonderland 2015-2016.

 Charles' own books are designed, written, and illustrated by himself, and he oversees every step of their publication.